TaygaHoshi/tt-project/Lists/List of Rules - Special Actions.md

 	Ignores weapon precision.
 	You gain a (5 + SPD/2) bonus to your movement speed, and you charge your target using your movement speed.
 Then, you perform a basic weapon attack.
 	You receive a -2 penalty to all resistances for 1 round.
-	This penalty increases by 1 for every 5 meters you move after your base movement speed.
+	This penalty increases by 1 if you move more than your base movement speed.

 # Dual Strike
 **Execution time:** Full-turn action